DigitalExpart/PAKtIQ/PAKT_CREATION_FIX_COMPLETE.md

-# Pakt Creation Error Fix - Complete ✅
+# Resolve Creation Error Fix - Complete ✅

 ## Problem
-When trying to create a pakt (with or without reminders), the app was showing:
+When trying to create a Resolve (with or without reminders), the app was showing:
 ```
-Error creating pakt: {"code":"PGRST204","details":null,"hint":null,"message":"Could not find the 'target_date' column of 'pakts' in the schema cache"}
+Error creating Resolve: {"code":"PGRST204","details":null,"hint":null,"message":"Could not find the 'target_date' column of 'Resolves' in the schema cache"}
 ```

 ## Root Cause